ut-osa/strata/README.md

 ### Running Strata ###

 ##### 1. Setup NVM (DEV-DAX) emulation
 Strata emulates NVM using a physically contiguous memory region, and relies on the kernel NVDIMM support.

 You need to make sure that your kernel is built with NVDIMM support enabled (CONFIG_BLK_DEV_PMEM), and then you can reserve the memory space by booting the kernel with memmap command line option.

 For instance, adding memmap=16G!8G to the kernel boot parameters will reserve 16GB memory starting from 8GB address, and the kernel will create a pmem0 block device under the /dev directory.
+Adding `GRUB_CMDLINE_LINUX="memmap=16G!4G, 4G!20G"` will add a pmem0 and pmem1.

 Details are available at:
 http://pmem.io/2016/02/22/pm-emulation.html